-1.1 Outline of the Paper
+1.1.
+Outline of the Paper

 Since NoVa involves discrete decisions as well as nonlinearities, it is typically very hard to solve larger (real-world) instances.
-We propose a sequential approach.
+We propose a sequential approach, which is based on the physical model presented in Section 2.
 In Section 3, we present four methods that aim at finding good discrete decisions, while approximating the nonlinearities.
 Then, we use these decisions (and corresponding network states) as input for a nonlinear optimization model that includes a detailed physical model, see Section 3.5.
 In this way, we can obtain high quality solutions.